Scientists Reveal Strategies to Block Hypertrophic Scars

 Scientists reviewed a number of therapeutic interventions for hypertrophic scars in this research.
 Their study, which appeared in the journal Burns & Trauma, highlighted some that offer great promises for averting skin scarring.

 The process by which wounds heal comprises three main stages.
-These are the inflammation stage, proliferation stage, and lastly regeneration stage.
+These are the inflammation stage, the proliferation stage, and lastly regeneration stage.

 It is not uncommon for scars to appear as wounds heal.
 However, a type known as a hypertrophic scar (HS) is a concern due to how it can adversely impact the look and feel of the skin.